 Utilizing buyer personas, campaigns target particular customers during their in-store shopping experience.
 Data integrations continue to improve product manufacturing and retail relationships.

-Companies that stay current will have an easier time connecting with audiences through advancements like digital signage and beacon technology.
-Consumers will respond to engagement, but it’s up to the brand to start the conversation.
+Companies that stay current will have an easier time connecting with audiences through advancements like digital signage and hyper-focused engagement.
+Consumers will respond, but it’s up to the brand to start the conversation.